 Climbing the proverbial hill is hard enough, but being told that you’re over it?

-Is actually not so bad.
+It’s actually not so bad.

 It might even be better on this side.

 Mean birthday cards are part of human nature, part of our build-’em-up-tear-’em-down culture.